 Therefore, this is the way to generalize Ampere's law from the magnetostatic situation to the case where charge densities are varying with time, that is to say the path integral

 and this gives the same result for any surface spanning the path.

 As a preliminary to looking at electromagnetic waves, we consider the magnetic field configuration from a sheet of uniform current of large extent.
-Think of the sheet as perpendicular to this sheet of paper, the current running vertically downwards.
+Think of the sheet as perpendicular to this sheet of paper, the current running vertically upwards.
 It might be helpful to visualize the sheet as many equal parallel fine wires uniformly spaced close together:

 Thus, immediately gives:

-a magnetic field strength independent of distance d from the sheet.
+a magnetic field strength independent of distance from the sheet.
 (This is the magnetostatic analog of the electrostatic result that the electric field from an infinite sheet of charge is independent of distance from the sheet.)
 In real life, where there are no infinite sheets of anything, these results are good approximations for distances from the sheet small compared with the extent of the sheet.

 but there is definitely enclosed current!

 We are forced to conclude that for Maxwell's fourth equation to be correct, there must also be a changing electric field through the rectangular contour.